1sra3l/KDiamondThemes/README.md

 This is literally what you think it is, if you think that these are themes for KDiamond!
 If you dont know KDiamond, (check it out)[https://games.kde.org/game.php?game=kdiamond]

-Thanks to BartM making some nice Tux art on openclipart!
+Thanks to (BartM)[https://openclipart.org/artist/BartM] making some nice Tux art on (openclipart)[https://openclipart.org]!
 One less thing to draw :D

 ### Preview images
 ![Alt text](rubix.png?raw=true "Rubix Cubix")